-- Motivating local people to revive and build on their traditional conservation practices; - practices;Establishing a positive relationship between local communities and government agencies; - Identifying and establishing a system of positive incentives for local communities to adopt conservation management; - Enhancing elements of good governance such as efficiency, participation and transparency; - Incorporating local information into the formal system of scientific knowledge so as to make it richer and more immediately relevant; and - Ensuring that folk knowledge of conservation management and sustainable resource use is preserved and at the same time giving recognition to the validity of such knowledge.
+- 1. Motivating local people to revive and build on their traditional conservation practices; - 2.
+Establishing a positive relationship between local communities and government agencies; - 3.
+Identifying and establishing a system of positive incentives for local communities to adopt conservation management; - 4.
+Enhancing elements of good governance such as efficiency, participation and transparency; - 5.
+Incorporating local information into the formal system of scientific knowledge so as to make it richer and more immediately relevant; and - 6.
+Ensuring that folk knowledge of conservation management and sustainable resource use is preserved and at the same time giving recognition to the validity of such knowledge.